 Monocrystalline solar panels are made from a single piece of pure silicon.
 They are the most efficient type of solar panel and can convert up to 22% of sunlight into electricity.

-These solar panels are typically more expensive than other types of solar panels, but they produce more power per square foot.
+These solar panels are typically more expensive than others but produce more power per square foot.
 They also have a longer lifespan (up to 30 years) and come with longer warranties.

 To top it all, Monocrystalline solar panels are less likely to be damaged by extreme weather conditions such as high winds, hail, or heavy snowfall.